July 2021 – Currently the advice below still stands, we are awaiting undated guidance to Bat Groups from the BCT.

-- We will be carrying out some acoustic surveys on an individual or small group basis this summer 2020.
+- We will be carrying out some acoustic surveys on an individual or small group basis this summer.
 This includes the NBMP Field and Waterways Surveys and possibly Landscape surveys.
 These will be done according to the guidance issued by the BCT.

 - As none of the bat groups work can be considered “essential”, we will not be carrying out any events that involve possible contact with bats.
 This includes, bat box checks, trapping, internal roost or cave visits.
 This is in line with DEFRA’s guidance to the BCT, which is guided by the IUCN advice, that there is a “credible risk” of human to bat Covid-19 transmission.
 This is likely to be the situation for the foreseeable future.

 (Note: Bat Care has separate guidance, and may continue.)

-- We will not be holding any public events this year.
+- We will not be holding any public events in 2020.
 This includes bat walks, talks, advice or training events.
 This is due to the uncertainty of what restrictions will be in place over the coming months, and also because many of the groups key organisers have reasons to remain shielded.

-29/5/20 – BCT have issued updated advice regarding which NBMP surveys can be undertaken this year, more details here.
+29/5/20 – BCT have issued updated advice regarding which NBMP surveys can be undertaken, more details here.

 For many years, lots of group members have collected and contributed data to these national monitoring programs run by the BCT.
 Each survey site is allocated to a experienced bat worker, and in many cases they need lots of help.
 Hence there any many opportunities learn more while doing you bit to help bat conservation.

 The surveys happen at the same time every year, so watch out for the emails and facebook messages nearer the time for details of when, where and who the lead contact is: